Tagging of data

 }

-The parsing of the output of rsync is not particularly complex, and it is somewhat different for the latest version of rsync compared to the default versions of rsync.
+The parsing of rsync output is not particularly complex, though it differs somewhat between the latest version of rsync and the default versions.

-The trail of output from latest version of rsync, version 3.4.1, is like:
+The trailing output from the latest version of rsync (version 3.4.1) looks like:

 ....